Skip to content

 4) Examples of high-leverage investing features

-Here are common feature buckets that create compounding value:
+Common feature buckets that create compounding value:

 • DIY screeners (advanced filters, saved screeners, weekly new-match alerts)